wp-plugins/wp-booklet/readme.txt

 * Fixed padding reverting to 10px when set to 0
 * Added test for uploads folder's writability

+= 1.0.8 =
+* Fixed empty pages when PDF has less than 10 pages and PDF limit is on

 == Upgrade Notice ==

 = 1.0 =